 When baby is just a few weeks old this can be as simple as turning around slowly when you’re holding baby.
 Babywearing has this one covered too.

-As baby gets a little older you can extend this to moving her from lying on her back to sitting up by lifting the blanket she’s lying on, or holding her hands.
+As baby gets a little older you can extend this to moving her from lying on her back to sitting up by holding her hands.

 A much older baby may enjoy a bit of rough play (my son loved the feeling of almost being thrown up in the air (in reality, he didn’t even leave my husband’s hands….)